Notes

 DARKNESS

-Dim light applies -2 to actions inside it or looking into it; darkness applies -4 (tip: these penalties are relevant to surprise rolls.)
+Dim light applies −2 to actions inside it or looking into it; darkness applies −4.
+Both penalties germane to surprise rolls.

 SMELLS